 One aspect of the homolog-specific mass balance that was not unduly confounded by the presence of outliers was the loss of PCBs across the range of homologs between the stations upstream and downstream of Upriver Dam (Figure 9).
-This loss could be caused by volatilization of PCBs as water passes through the dam.
-The presence of an activated carbon cap in the sediment bed to address historical sediment PCB contamination has also been identified as a mechanism that could potentially remove PCBs from the water column.
+This loss could be caused by the active exchange between groundwater and surface water in the vicinity of Upriver Dam.
+Patmont et al (1985) estimated a seepage loss of 256 ± 56 cfs shortly upstream of the Upriver Dam, followed by 577 ±123 cfs of groundwater inputs immediately downstream of the dam.
+The simplistic hydraulic assumptions inherent to the mass balance approach applied in this study are incapable of accurately representing the alternating surface water and groundwater exchange around impoundments.
+A loss of higher PCB concentration surface water being immediately replaced by lower PCB concentration groundwater provides a plausible explanation for the apparent loss of PCBs from the river in the vicinity of Upriver Dam.
+Volatilization of PCBs as water passes through the dam and the presence of a subsurface coal fines layer installed as part of site remediation to address historical sediment PCB contamination have also been identified as mechanisms that could potentially remove PCBs from the water in this area.